osuka/dognews-server/README.md

 Posted items are processed by a bot that fetches the text from the web and stores a copy of the source html.
 This will fail to scan text when it is dynamically loaded via javascript.
-In those cases we will rely ono the submitted header/description, or on a moderator adding it.
+In those cases we will rely on the submitted header/description, or on a moderator adding it.

 Other bots will parse the fetched text and extract automatic information like